The Original #GrowthHackers: How PayPal Achieved 7-10% Daily Growth In The Early 2000s

 Actionable steps to get the most out of your own referral program:

 - Make sure that your incentives are substantial: People will refer a good product to their friends without incentives, but it’s possible for incentives to be so low as to be insulting, tarnishing what would otherwise have been a gesture of goodwill.
-Anything less than $5 is usually not worth the trouble for most customers.
-Many firms (for instance) seem to settle on $10 as the “Goldilocks” amount.
-(Not too cheap, not too expensive.)
+As a super-vague rule of thumb, anything less than $5 is usually not worth the trouble for most customers.
+But it really depends on what you’re selling.
+If it’s an expensive product, the reward should be proportional.

 - If possible, make your incentives relevant to your product: Ask yourself, what is the “lifeblood” of your product.
 For Dropbox, it was storage space.
 For World of Warcraft, it’s in-game social proof.
 For PayPal, it’s money.
 For Freemium games, it’s in-game credit.
 What about for ecommerce businesses?
 That’s a challenge for you to solve, as an entrepreneur or marketer.